loldebyte/elasticsearch_engineer_prep/elasticsearch_engineer_prep.md

 ## <u><a id="cluster_management">Cluster Management</a></u>

+**NOTE** : most features in this section are not available in the basic license.

+Cross-cluster replication requires Platinium or Enterprise, searchable snapshots & recovery from snapshots both require Enterprise.

 ### <u>Diagnose shard issues and repair a cluster's health</u>

 [TODO]: # (req : docker elastic one cluster with multiple nodes)